 20 Must-See Sights in Pyongyang

 Pyongyang, translated into English, means flat land.
 Once the ancient capital of the Choson, Koguryo and Koryo kingdoms, Pyongyang remains the capital of contemporary North Korea.
 After the destruction caused by the Korean War, Pyongyang has become completely modernized with towering skyscrapers, wide illuminated boulevards and relaxing green parks.
-Department malls, recreational centers, restaurants and draft beer halls sit between the revolutionary museums, imposing monuments and colorful murals that scatter the city.
-Pyongyang is home to the Worker’s Party of Korea and has become the most elaborate showpiece of the national Juche ideology.
+Department malls, recreational centers, restaurants and draft beer bars sit between the revolutionary museums, imposing monuments and colorful murals that scatter the city.
+Pyongyang is home to the Workers’ Party of Korea and has become the most elaborate showpiece of the national Juche ideology.
 Although North Korea may be mysterious to many of us, this city is ready to show itself to the world.
-Here are the top 20 sights you must see on a visit with us to North Korea.

 Mansudae Grand Monument

-The Mansudae Grand Monument is an iconic memorial most notable for its formidable bronze statues of Kim Il-Sung and Kim Jong-Il.
+The Mansudae Grand Monument is an iconic memorial most notable for its formidable bronze statues of Kim Il Sung and Kim Jong Il.
 Each statue stands at 22 meters tall.
-It’s here that men, women and children will make a visit to lay flowers at the feet of the past leaders who are seen as guiding fathers to the Korean people.
+It’s here that men, women, and children will make a visit to lay flowers at the feet of the past leaders who are seen as guiding fathers to the Korean people.
 It’s customary to line up and bow in front of the statues, a Korean form of greeting and a showing of respect.
-Photos are permitted, but you are advised not to mimic the Great Leader’s pose or to cut off any limbs or any part of the statues in the frame.
-Kim Il-Sung’s statue was once the only resident of Mansu Hill, but after Kim Jong-Il’s passing in 2011, a similar statue was erected in his honor and Kim Il-Sung’s facial expression and coat were altered to reflect a smiling grandfatherly image.
-Soon after, Kim Jong-Il’s coat was renovated into the signature parka he wore on field guidance trips.
+Photos are permitted, but you are advised not to mimic the Great Leader’s pose or to cut off any part of the statues in the frame.
+Kim Il Sung’s statue was once the only resident of Mansu Hill, but after Kim Jong Il’s passing in 2011, a similar statue was erected in his honor and Kim Il Sung’s facial expression and coat were altered to reflect a smiling grandfatherly image.
+Soon after, Kim Jong Il’s coat was renovated into the signature parka he wore during on-the-spot guidance field trips.

-Kim Il-Sung Square is the major public space at the heart of Pyongyang.
+Kim Il Sung Square is the major public space at the heart of Pyongyang.
 Similar to China’s Tiananmen Square, North Korea hold their well-publicized historical events, mass dance celebrations, military parades and even firework displays here.
-If you’ve seen goose-stepping North Korean soldiers on television, then you’re familiar with Kim Il-Sung Square.
+If you’ve seen goose-stepping North Korean soldiers on television, then you’re familiar with Kim Il Sung Square.
 The area can accommodate a massive 100,000 people and is surrounded by high-profile ministries, most notably the Worker’s Party of Korea headquarters.
 Other buildings on the square include the Grand People’s Study House, the Korean Central History Museum and the Korean National Art Gallery.
 You’ll get a fantastic view of the Tower of the Juche Idea across the river.
-If you’re in Pyongyang on one of our tours over a public holiday, we’ll usually get to witness (and even join) the special festivities right on location.
+If you’re in Pyongyang on one of our tours over a public holiday, we’ll often get to witness special festivities right on location.

 Tower of the Juche Idea

-Opposite the Kim Il-Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
+Opposite Kim Il Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
 This is North Korea’s tallest monument.
-This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il-Sung.
+This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il Sung.
 ‘Juche’ is loosely translated as ‘self-reliance’ and is otherwise the foundation to the political and economic isolationism of North Korea today.
-Exactly 25,500 granite blocks make up the Juche Tower, each represents a day in the life of Kim Il-Sung by his 70th birthday.
+Exactly 25,500 granite blocks make up the Juche Tower, each representing a day in the life of Kim Il Sung by his 70th birthday.
 At the tower’s entry, the local guide will show you a wall of plaques and tributes from those supporting the Juche ideology internationally.
 When we visit, we’ll take you to the top and you’ll get the best views of Pyongyang all to yourself.

 Arch of Triumph

-This is generally the first site we’ll visit after reaching Pyongyang.
-The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il-Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
-Kim Il-Sung became determined for liberation by 1923, but it wasn’t until 1945 that he became successful.
-These dates are now immortalised on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
-The Arch of Triumph is a spectacle to drive under at night and as of recently, we can even take you up an elevator to get a clear view of the nearby Kim Il-Sung Stadium.
+This is typically the first site you’ll visit after reaching Pyongyang.
+The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
+Kim Il Sung became determined for liberation by 1925, but it wasn’t until 1945 that he became successful.
+These dates are now immortalized on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
+The Arch of Triumph is a spectacle to drive under at night and we can even take you up an elevator to get a clear view of the nearby Kim Il Sung Stadium.